Iota Beta Chi: Symbols

-Animal: Wolf
+The sorority's animal is the wolf.
+Its jewel is the garnet.
+Its colors are burgundy, white, and old gold.
+Its motto is Ducta per gratia.
+The sorority's publication is IBX Times.

 Philanthropy

 In the past the Alpha chapter has worked closely with local food banks, women shelters, children's hospital, Relay for Life and Ronald McDonald House.
 The Beta chapter also works with women shelters, yearly Run for the Cure races and other events for women's empowerment.